-STRANGE that even here In the shy gray light,
+STRANGE that even here

+In the shy gray light,

-Remote.
+Remote,

 Of poplar and hemlock,

+Friendly to the poly delay

-Friendly to the naked pleasure of lovers Who have escaped from trim gardens
+Friendly to the naked pleasure of lovers Who have escaped from trim gardens Of dowagers,

-Of dowagers,

 To young girls who have borne

-A little too much from their mothers,-Unseemly this fair quiet should be blurred
+A little too much from their mothers,-

+Unseemly this fair quiet should be blurred

 By dim church-music wafting upward

 From pious villages.

-As vapors lift from morning valleys,

-Dissolving in light before they reach the sky,

-So the vague sound passes,
+As vapors lift from morning valleys, Dissolving in light before they reach the sky, So the vague sound passes,

-And the sighing of waters far beneath me,

-And the gurgle of cow-bells

-Resume their gentle spell.
+And the sighing of waters far beneath me, And the gurgle of cow-bells Resume their gentle spell.